 Season: Interlaken can be visited the whole year, but it’s most enjoyable in the summer season (+- May to October).
 In winter, only very few boats are available (usually only on weekends) and the Harder Kulm funicular doesn’t run either, so it’s a very different experience than in the summer.

-How much time you need: Plan an entire day if you are visiting Interlaken from Lucerne.
+How much time do you need: Plan an entire day if you are visiting Interlaken from Lucerne.
 You don’t need much time for the town itself, but you could take a boat on both lakes and make a very enjoyable day trip.

 Getting there: You can take a train from Lucerne to Interlaken (it takes almost 2 hrs), but we recommend including at least one boat ride in your day trip itinerary.

 Here are a few suggestions on how to plan a day trip to Interlaken from Lucerne (this will work best when all the boats are running, so from April to mid-October):

 - Interlaken + Thunersee: For a more relaxing day, visit Interlaken and Harder Kulm first, followed by a boat ride on Thunersee Lake, visit Oberhofen Castle and/or Spiez, and end in Thun.
 Visit the town and then take a train (1.5hrs) from here back to Lucerne.

 - Interlaken + Brienzersee + Thunersee: If you want to ‘see it all’, take a train from Lucerne to Brienz (1.5 hrs), followed by a boat ride on Brienzersee to Interlaken.
 Here, take a funicular to Harder Kulm and have lunch.
 Afterwards, take a boat on Thunersee from Interlaken to Thun.
 Visit the town and take a train back to Lucerne.
 For this trip, get a boat day pass for both lakes.